 UCI Health serves nearly 4 million people in Orange County, western Riverside County and southeast Los Angeles County.

-UCI Health features Orange County’s only federally designated comprehensive cancer center, high-risk perinatal/neonatal program, and verified Level I (adult) and Level II (pediatric) trauma center and regional burn center.
-It also boasts the county’s first Joint Commission-certified comprehensive stroke center.
+UCI Health is home to Orange County’s only federally designated comprehensive cancer center, high-risk perinatal/neonatal program, and verified Level I (adult) and Level II (pediatric) trauma center and regional burn center.
+It also is the county’s first Joint Commission-certified comprehensive stroke center.

 About the 340B Program